jtsiomb/nixiedisp/README.md

  - `hw/`: hardware design
  - `fw/`: firmware for the on-board AVR microcontroller
- - `sw/`: end-user host-side software for controlling the device from a computer.
-(TODO)
+ - `sw/`: end-user host-side software for controlling the device from a computer

 License
 -------